 - If you have a sore mouth, eat soft food, such as scrambled eggs or stewed fruit.

-- Ask your dietitian if you can use nutrition and protein supplements to help slow weight loss and maintain muscle strength.
+- Ask your dietitian or doctor to recommend the right nutritional supplement for you to help slow weight loss and maintain your muscle strength.

 View the Cancer Council NSW editorial policy.

 Support groups (face-to-face or telephone), forums and more ways we can help